Sukonbu: Classic Vinegared Kelp Seaweed Snack

-As you may know, seaweed is one of the essential ingredients for Japanese cuisine.
+As you may know, seaweed is one of the indispensable parts of Japanese cuisine.
 Especially, wakame and kombu are species of edible seaweed often prepared in cooking in Japan.

-For example, Japanese home cooks like to add the seaweed wakame to miso soup, and vegetable salads, while the edible kelp, kombu is typically used to make “Dashi (出汁)” soup stock.
+For example, Japanese home cooks like to add wakame to miso soup and vegetable salads, while the edible kelp kombu is typically used to make “Dashi (出汁)” soup stock.

 What is Sukonbu (Su Kombu)?

-Nonetheless, the seaweed snack sheet is not that vinegary and characterized by the distinctive umami taste that comes from the white particles on the surface.
+The snack is not that vinegary and characterized by the distinctive umami taste from white flavoring powder on the surface.

 Nakano Miyako Kombu (中野 都こんぶ)

-In addition to brewed vinegar, the Nakano’s Sukonbu, Miyako Kombu is flavored with bonito extract, fermented seasonings, and sweeteners, and its white flavoring powder coating on the surface is called “Magical powder”, for it is slightly acidic and umami-rich.
+In addition to brewed vinegar, Miyako Kombu is flavored with bonito extract, fermented seasoning, and sweeteners.

-Unlike “Oshaburi Kombu (おしゃぶり昆布)“, the texture of the Miyako Kombu kelp snack is soft and tender so that you can effortlessly tear the sheet using both hands.
+Unlike “Oshaburi Kombu (おしゃぶり昆布)“, the texture of Miyako Kombu is tender so that you can easily tear the sheet using both hands.

 Where to Buy

-Nakano Miyako Kombu is the most famous Sukonbu product in Japan, so the kelp seaweed snack is not only available in most supermarkets in Japan, but it can also be bought on some online shopping sites outside of Japan.
+Nakano Miyako Kombu is the most famous Sukonbu brand, so the kelp seaweed snack is available in most supermarkets in Japan.